klassobanieras/movierama-lite/README.md

 ### 4. **Scalable and Race Condition Resistant**
 - The architecture is designed to **eliminate race conditions** by preventing simultaneous updates to the same database rows.
 Since user reactions and movie counts are stored separately, updates can be made safely without locking issues.
-- In the future, the async event handling mechanism could be extended to update reaction counts in **batches**, further improving the system’s performance under high loads.

 ## Running the Application
 The application is containerized using **Docker** and can be easily run using **Docker Compose**.
 Follow the steps below to get the application up and running.

 ### Prerequisites